Stock Market Today: Asian Stocks Mixed as China Unveils 5% Economic Growth Target for 2024 - ExBulletin

 On Monday, the S&P 500 slipped 0.1% to 5,130.95, after hitting its latest all-time high and its 16th winning week in the last 18 weeks.
 The Dow Jones Industrial Average fell 0.2% to 38,989.83 and the Nasdaq composite lost 0.4% to 16,207.51. .

-Momentum in U.S. stocks has slowed after rising amid enthusiasm over slowing inflation, the possibility of interest rate cuts and the U.S. economy has so far shrugged off recession forecasts.
-At the same time, the frenzy around artificial intelligence technology has propelled some stocks to stratospheric heights.
+Momentum has slowed for U.S. stocks after their roar higher on enthusiasm over inflation seems to be calming downcut to interest rate could happen and the American economy has so far ignored the predictions for a recession.
+At the same time, a frenzy around artificial intelligence technology has catapulted some stocks to stratospheric heights.

 Super Micro Computer, which sells servers and storage systems used in AI and other computers, jumped another 18.6% on Monday.
 It has surged almost 1,000% in the past 12 months.

-The poster child for the AI craze is Nvidia, whose chips are powering much of the shift to AI.
+The poster child for AI mania is Nvidia, whose chips are driving much of the shift to AI.
 It rose another 3.6% on Monday to take its gain for the year so far to 72.1% after more than tripling in 2023.
 This was by far the strongest force pushing for the rises the S&P 500.

 Such surges are reinforced by rising profits and the expectation that tremendous growth will continue.
 But they also raise concerns about another potential bubble as prices rise at breakneck speed.